qwertie/ecsharp/lllpg/faq.md

 ### Q. I've used other parser generators before.
 Could you explain quckly how to use LLLPG?

 That's covered in [article #1](lllpg-part-1.html).
 Skim it...
 I haven't written a cheat sheet yet.
+You might even want to read [article #5](lllpg-part-5.html) first because it summarizes the main features again and talks about the newest features, as well as the most advanced topics.

 ### Q. What example grammars are available?